 For example; from the first day we needed the bins emptied we used Smiths recycling.
 They were just one of the options but we went with them as 85% of all the waste that goes to them gets sorted, cleaned and recycled.
 This, when compared to a national average of 65% looks pretty good however this is further boosted by us pre-separating plastics, glass and metals to ensure that 100% of those streams are recycled.

 This is the reason we have separate bins on site.

 We of course have to use rescue boats on the lake but we purposely have the engines tuned for efficiency and use Castrol Bio-lube, a biodegradable engine oil, to try to lessen the impact we have.

 We have also chosen the brands we work with very carefully too, with a focus on two particular aspects:

 The quality of the equipment they provide.

 Everyone loves a brand who posts things in a paper bag instead of plastic and that's good but we want better than that, our two major suppliers are McConks Paddleboards and Palm Equipment.
 McConks are based in Cirencester, about 10 minutes away and Palm are based in Bristol, around an hour away.
-Simply by using local companies we can reduce the miles on the supply chain.
+Simply by using local companies we can reduce the mileage in the supply chain.

 McConks have been working hard over several years to arrive at the point where they can deliver plastic free packaging whilst not compromising on the protection of the equipment, utilising bamboo sacks instead of plastic bags and cardboard honeycomb instead of packing foam.